hasanmahfudh11211/Monitoring-PPPoE-Mikrotik-Flutter/markdown/AUTO_BACKUP_FEATURE.md

 - These backups help protect against data loss over time

 ### 3. Manual Backup
-- Users can create full SQL backups manually through the "Restore/Backup Database" screen
+- Users can create full SQL backups manually through the "Database Setting Database" screen
 - Useful before making significant changes to the data

 ## How It Works